Nena2024/EatTheApple/README.md

-    Game title: Eat The Apple
+    Game title: Eat The Apple.
     “[EAT THE APPLE] is an action maze chase game inspired by Pac-Man.
 (Player) controls a deer in a field.”

     Platform: